TosbackCgusBridge-Bot/CGUs-versions/Macys/Privacy Policy.md

-This Notice of Privacy Practices was updated on April 18, 2016.
+This Notice of Privacy Practices was updated on June 9, 2016.

 Hereâs a summary of what weâve updated: